Operation Sky Monitor: Operation

 The rules of engagement for Sky Monitor were very restrictive.
 Because the purpose of the operation was to monitor, rather than prevent, unauthorized flights, participating aircraft were only authorized to use force in self-defense.
 Furthermore, under the rules of engagement, NATO forces were directed to take evasive action if attacked rather than engage an opponent if at all possible.
 As a result of the strict rules of engagement, no NATO forces were engaged in combat during Operation Sky Monitor.

-Sky Monitor documented many violations of the no-fly zone, the most significant of which came in March 1993, when Serb aircraft bombed two Muslim villages.
+Sky Monitor documented many violations of the no-fly zone, the most significant of which came in March 1993, when Serb aircraft bombed two Bosniak villages.
 This violation, the first "combat violation" of the no-fly zone, led to calls for NATO to actively enforce the zone, rather than just monitoring compliance.

 Results

 At the beginning of April 1993, NATO had documented more than 500 violations of the no-fly zone over Bosnia, including violations from all sides in the conflict.
 Out of these numerous violations, however, NATO documented only one that it considered a "combat mission".
 Although most of the violations were not combat missions, NATO had decided even before the end of Sky Monitor that the UN ban was ineffective.
 On December 18, 1992, the NATO members voted to enforce the no-fly zone with military force if requested by the United Nations.
 This escalation of NATO involvement also gained the crucial backing of US President-elect Bill Clinton in December, when he told the press that he had "been in favor of enforcing the no-fly zone for some time."

 The UN called for NATO to use force in response to the "blatant violations of the ban on military flights in the airspace of Bosnia and Herzegovina" with Security Council Resolution 816 on March 31, 1993.
 The resolution authorized UN member states to "take all necessary measures" in order "to ensure compliance" with the no-fly zone.
 As a result of this new resolution, NATO deactivated Sky Monitor, and began Operation Deny Flight on April 12, 1993.
 Under Deny Flight, NATO forces continued to monitor and document unauthorized flights, but they were also authorized to enforce the zone and engage violators if necessary.

 Operation Sky Monitor was the first of many NATO air operations in the Balkans, including the more significant Operation Deliberate Force and Operation Allied Force.
 Sky Monitor was also NATO's first out of area air operation, and one of its first collaborative missions with the United Nations.
 Thus, it set the precedent for future NATO-UN cooperation, based on a model where NATO forces would use their superior technical expertise to assist the UN in pursuing its broader mission.
 Sky Monitor also affected military policy, as it proved the utility of the E-3 Sentry, NATO's principal aircraft in the operation, for monitoring missions under a wide variety of circumstances.
 Thus, the E-3 became an important part of NATO's planning for later operations.